Politiets Aktionsstyrke

+The Politiets Aktionsstyrke (AKS, English: Special Intervention Unit) is the police tactical unit of the Danish National Police.

 History

 The unit's operational functions are closely guarded secrets, so not much is known.
 What has been published is that the unit was created just after the Munich Summer Olympic incident in 1972.

-In 1998 the unit was re-organized to include a permanent force of roughly 100 police officers; it previously "borrowed" officers from regular units on an as needed basis.
+In 1998, the unit was re-organized to include a permanent force of roughly 100 police officers; it previously "borrowed" officers from regular units on an as needed basis.

 AKS led the operation of clearing and evicting the anarchist and leftist groups from Ungdomshuset on March 1, 2007.

-Its activities are under the jurisdiction of the Danish Security and Intelligence Service (PET).

 An officer from AKS was seriously wounded on January 7, 2013, during an arrest operation against three suspected narcotics smugglers.
 The suspected perpetrator was killed by a headshot and another man was wounded.
 A third man was arrested.
 It was the first time that an AKS-officer had been wounded during an operation.

+Organization

+Training

+Their training includes: tactical shooting, hand-to-hand combat, surveillance, and explosives.

+Policemen who want to join the unit are required to take and pass selection tests.
+It is known that AKS cross-trains with the army and navy elite-units Jægerkorpset and Frømandskorpset.